-On the 30th June 2011, Kate and William boarded their plane to Ottawa, Canada for the first leg of their first Royal Tour together.
+On the 30th June 2011, Kate and William boarded their plane to Ottawa, Canada for the first leg of the Royal Tour.

 Kate wore a navy blue dress by French designer Roland Mouret.
 The style name is “Manon”.